catalyst-cloud/catalystcloud-docs/source/object-storage/api.rst

 Requirements
 ============

-You need valid OpenStack credentials to interact using the Swift API.
+You need valid OpenStack credentials to interact with the OpenStack API.
 These can be obtained from the RC file (under Access & Security, API Access, or using the command line tools).

-The standard client library is Python Swiftclient.
+The standard client library is the python SDK.
 This can be installed into your current Python environment.
 The example below illustrates how:

 .. code-block:: bash